Welcome to my webpage!

-I am an assistant professor in the Department of Economics at Bocconi University in Milan, my research and teaching home since February 2017.
-I currently hold affiliations to Bocconi's IGIER and LEAP, UiO's Department of Economics, UEssex's ESRC-MiSoC (Network on Preferences and Expectations), and UChicago's HCEO Working Group (Family Inequality), and the U of York's HEDG (Health Econometrics and Data Group).
+I currently hold affiliations to Bocconi's IGIER and LEAP, the UiO's Department of Economics, the UEssex's ESRC-MiSoC (Network on Preferences and Expectations), the UChicago's HCEO Working Group (Family Inequality), and the U of York's HEDG (Health Econometrics and Data Group).

 As part of my research, I design new measurements to advance understanding of microeconomic behavior, especially individual and household decision-making with uncertain consequences or limited information.
 The leading example of measurement that I have been carrying out is survey elicitation of probabilistic subjective expectations, which are equally important inputs in real-world behavior and microeconometric models of intertemporal choice and choice under uncertainty.

 A part of my research investigates how individuals think about uncertainty in important real-life domains and how they communicate perceived uncertainty in economic surveys of expectations.
 It also studies certain measurement properties of survey expectations and how these affect inference.

 Since graduate school, I have developed an increasing number of survey instruments, some independently and others within teams of collaborators and coauthors.
 Some of these surveys are embedded in large-scale longitudinal studies or online panels and, thus, have contributed to the creation of publicly available data that economists and other social scientists can use to advance knowledge.